duncombe/wikis/Scenario-Brainstorming.md

 •	historical bluefin tagging data
 •	waves
 •	modeled circulation
-D. Rescue Scenarios
+##D. Rescue Scenarios

-Rationale:
+###Rationale:
 •	Many disaster responses requiring rescue can be improved by greater knowledge about the physical/chemical/biological conditions.

 Example A: Commercial Aircraft Crash

-A large commercial aircraft en route LAX from Honolulu with several hundred passengers onboard has crashed into the Pacific Ocean midway between the Hawaiian Islands and the California coast.
+•	A large commercial aircraft en route LAX from Honolulu with several hundred passengers onboard has crashed into the Pacific Ocean midway between the Hawaiian Islands and the California coast.
 A massive search and rescue effort is underway.

 Example A: Required data to satisfy scenario:
 •	real-time weather